Skip to content

 Safety

-- Don't exercise in your binder.
+• Don't exercise in your binder.
 We have a Binding Crop that is safer for exercising and a Compression Swim Top for swimming in.
+These have a bit more stretch to allow for movement.